Why there's a huge appetite for ASMR food videos on TikTok

 South Korean content creator Bonggil has 2.5 million followers on TikTok for his ASMR "mukbang" eating videos.

 People love his videos so much that fan account @bonggiltiktok has nearly one million followers.
-The videos they post get a huge response – like this one of him tackling whipped cream, fruit, Maltesers and doughnuts which has been watched more than nine million times:
+The videos they post get a huge response – like this one of him tackling a cookies and cream crepe which has been watched more than one-hundred-thousand times:

 The popularity of accounts like this has inspired other content creators to use ASMR techniques, which are designed to trigger a tingling sensation in response to specific gentle sounds and visual stimulus.
 ASMR stands for autonomous sensory meridian response.